ray38/electron_viz_webpage/README.md

 The user can drag a selecton brush on any of the 2D heatmaps, and other views will update simutaneously.
 The corresponding regions of the selected points will be highlighted on the 3D views.

+The user can hide/show the tool boxes by pressing `h`